Chiragjain0911/Vendor_Performance_Analysis/README.md

 This end-to-end project (SQL + Python + Power BI) provides a clear, data-driven view of vendor performance.
 It empowers decision-makers to improve vendor selection, enhance profitability, and strengthen supply chain efficient.

-Here you can access powerbi -->
+Here you can access powerbi report --> Vendor_PowerBI_Report.pbix